Rangers vs. Athletics: Betting Trends, Records ATS, Home/Road Splits

 Rangers Recent Betting Performance

-- Over the past 10 games, the Rangers have been favored twice and split those games 1-1.
+- Over the past 10 games, the Rangers have been favored twice and lost both contests.

-- In their last 10 games with a total, the Rangers and their opponents have combined to hit the over five times.
+- The Rangers and their opponents have combined to hit the over six times in their last 10 games with a total.

-- The Rangers have not played a game with a spread over their last 10 outings.
-For three straight games, Texas and its opponent have finished below the over/under, with the average total established by bookmakers during that stretch being 7.5 runs.

 Discover More About This Game